luisgg98/DSFiware-hackathon/assets/docs/README-provider.md

     verifier-64965b55f9-qktrq         1/1     Running   0             67s
 ```

+The VCVerifier's routes endpoints have to be exposed at the apisix to enable the OIDC protocol with clients.
+The endpoint will be `https://fiwaredsc-provider.ita.es/.well-known/openid-configuration` and as the dns is already registered at the Apisix, only the new routes have to be added to the apisix data plane, using the same steps that in previous additions using one of the manageAPI6Routes options (script of jupyterhub).

 ### Verification of the deployment so far
 Besides checking that the pods have been properly deployed, a number of curl requests can be made to verfy the set:
 ```json